 Greg Tinkler CGD

-Senior Associate / Senior Project Manager
+Associate Principal / Senior Project Manager

 Senior Project Manager Greg Tinkler is a go-to resource for challenging cooling and heating needs in new construction, renovation, and diagnosing functional issues in all types of traditional and sustainable designs including his specialty in geothermal systems.
 Blending operational economics with energy efficient recommendations, he offers clients solutions that meet project goals.
 He honed this expertise in 30-plus years of designing MEP systems, working for equipment manufacturers, HVAC equipment wholesalers and mechanical contractors as well as related roles in the U.S. military and many years as a consultant.